 As it isn’t a busy beach, you can also enjoy the sunset in peace and quiet.
 Why not bring some food and drink and sit out at the picnic benches?

 8. Dog Beach

 The name says it all, really!
 If you’re a dog owner, this is one of the best beaches in Key West.
 The aptly named Dog Beach is a local dog owner hotspot.
 It’s not just you that can enjoy this beach.
-Your pooch can too.
+Your pooch can come too.
 Many Key West beaches don’t allow dogs.
 But at Dog Beach, you can even let them off the lead.
 Watch as your dog plays in the sand and water while enjoying a stroll yourself.

 For first-timers, Dog Beach is a little tricky to find.
 Head to Louie’s Backyard restaurant, and they’ll point you in the right direction.
 Louie’s Backyard also has some of the best seafood in Key West, so it is worth trying to find Dog Beach!

 9. Simonton Street Beach

 Despite being the only public beach in downtown Key West, Simonton isn’t super busy.
 This is your go-to destination if you’re at Mallory Square and searching for a beach.

 One of the reasons this beach isn’t super popular is that the waters are rocky.
 Put on some water shoes, however, and you’ll enjoy the ocean almost to yourself.
 This beach may be small, but it’s got everything you’ll need.
 There is a boat ramp, chair rentals, restrooms, and picnic tables.
 There is even a small vendor where you can grab a bite to eat.
 If there’s anything you need while at the beach, you can just wander into town.

 10. Sunset Key